jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 **RDS Deployment Options:**

 - **RDS Read Replicas**: Here we can scale the workload of our DB, we can create up to 15 replicas.
-The data is written only to main DB and we can read the data from the replicas. **Read Replica improves database scalability**.
+The data is written only to main DB and we can read the data from the replicas. **Read Replica improves database scalability and are used for improved read performance**.
   > Read Replicas allow you to create read-only copies that are synchronized with your master database.
 Read Replicas are used for improved read performance.
 You can also place your read replica in a different AWS Region closer to your users for better performance.
 Read Replicas are an example of horizontal scaling of resources.

 <p align="center" width="100%"><img src="assets/rds-read-replicas.jpg" alt="rds" width="300"/></p>